 The cost of gravel projects also varies depending on the size and scope, but most estimates place them at roughly $1 per square foot.

 A gravel walkway or driveway can cost anywhere from $300 to $1500.
 The project’s cost will depend on the size of the area and the amount of gravel needed.
 A playground can also cost anywhere from $2,000 to $5,000.
 Again, the price will depend on the size and materials used in the playground.

 A landscaping bed can range from $300 to $600.
 A patio is typically more expensive than a bed because it requires more material, such as concrete or pavers.
 The average price for a pea gravel patio is $1,000 to $2,000.

 What Are Some Additional Pea Gravel Costs?

-The price per pound can vary depending on the type and size of pea gravel you purchase.
+The price of gravel per pound can vary depending on the type and size of pea gravel you purchase.
 For example, small stones may be cheaper than large stones because they are more abundant in nature and easier to find.

 However, the most expensive pea gravel type is black pea gravel, which can cost up to $1.50 per pound.

 Can I Save Money Purchasing Bulk Pea Gravel?